 Women live longer than men

-As soon as I was born, I was guaranteed to die earlier than about half babies born at that time.
+As soon as I was born, I was guaranteed to die earlier than about half of the babies born at that time.
 The reason behind this is my sex.

 The research has proven that I am going to die around three to four years earlier than a baby girl born on the same day.